Redesign of the iconic Abercrombie & Fitch brand identity, crafting a more elevated-feeling brand experience to attract new, trend-conscious shoppers.

-Redesign of the iconic Abercrombie & Fitch brand, encompassing an updated typographic style guide, homepage design, product landing and display page updates, direct marketing, in store and out of home design, as well as a complete rebranding of the loyalty program.
+This project included an updated typographic style guide, digital design guidelines including global brand homepage, product landing and display page updates, in-store and out of home design, as well as a complete rebranding of the Abercrombie & Fitch loyalty program.

 Visual Refresh

-Within the first few weeks of joining the team, we were working to deliver the Spring 2019 campaign.
-I quickly began to make immediate changes, beginning with evaluating our existing brand typefaces, Trade Gothic, which was being used as a bold and imposing headline, and Garamond, which had mostly disappeared from the typographic style guide, although it is the basis for the brand's iconic Abercrombie & Fitch logo.
+Starting by evaluating our existing brand typeface, Trade Gothic, which was being used as a bold and imposing headline, and Garamond, which had mostly disappeared from the typographic style guide, although it is the basis for the brand's iconic Abercrombie & Fitch logo, I proposed focusing on repositioning the highly-legible sans serif Trade Gothic as body

-By reversing the hierarchy of the style guide and focusing on repositioning the highly-legible sans serif Trade Gothic as body copy and the elegant and regal Garamond as the headline typeface, a more refined visual language began to take shape.
+copy and the elegant and regal Garamond as the headline typeface, a more refined visual language began to take shape.
 With the addition of a few well-considered elements, such as italicizing for emphasis and the em-dash as a decorative and functional piece of punctuation, the brand began to feel simultaneously more human and more premium.

 As a part of the brand revitalization, a style guide was created for the brand to follow, and for the abercrombie kids brand to emulate.
 Guidelines were created for typographic hierarchy for narrative messaging, as well as for more complex typographic lockups like the many and varied promotional messages utilized by the brand throughout the year.